 We’re in the middle of the Pieris season.
-And since I was intrigued by the origin of the name I thought I should explore a little.
+And since I was intrigued by the origin of the genus name, I thought I should explore a little.

-Pieris, being evergreen shrubs, have year round value in the garden but I increasingly appreciate them for their early season flowers, and the huge benefits that they provide as nectar sources for honeybees and early season bumblebee queens.
-I’m not sure about how much pollen they produce, but given an interlude from the prolonged colder weather, there’s an audible buzz near them as the bees (honey and bumble) flock to the masses of flowers.
+Pieris, being evergreen shrubs, have year round value in the garden, but I increasingly appreciate them for their early season flowers, and the huge benefits that they provide as nectar sources for honeybees and early season bumblebee queens.
+I’m not sure about how much pollen they produce, but given an interlude from the prolonged colder weather, there’s an audible buzz near them, as the bees flock to the masses of flowers.

-And under mid day sun, stand close to a bush in flower, and you can breathe in a really rich honey like scent
+And under the midday sun, stand close to a bush in flower, and you can breathe in a really rich, honey like scent.

-When the flowers are done, many of the cultivars then delight with the fantastic colours of the new season’s growth, which are picked up in some of their names (‘Forest Flame’, ‘Bonfire’).
-In most years here, they explode in late March with drooping pannicles of Lily of the Valley type flowers, which appeared in bud form the previous autumn, to heighten expectations of when they’ll fill and open.
+When the flowers are over, many of the cultivars then delight with the fantastic colours of the new season’s growth, which are picked up in some of their names, like P. ‘Forest Flame’ and, P. ‘Bonfire’.
+In most years here, they explode in late March with drooping pannicles of lily of the valley type flowers, which appeared in bud form, the previous autumn, to heighten expectations of when they’ll fill and open.

-Quite why Pieris was chosen for the genus, I’m not sure, but it seems to be a link to Greek mythology and the 9 muses who were thought to be influential in most creative endeavour.
-I stupidly knew nothing about these goddesses of inspiration, (obviously a failing for anyone attempting to write a regular blog and sometimes struggling to gain motivation to sit and hit the keyboard), but they were purportedly the daughters of Zeus and Mnemosyne.
+Quite why Pieris was chosen for the genus, I’m not sure, but it seems to be a link to Greek mythology and the 9 muses who were thought to be influential in most creative endeavours.
+I stupidly knew nothing about these goddesses of inspiration, obviously a failing for anyone attempting to write a regular blog, and sometimes struggling to gain motivation to sit and hit the keyboard, but they were purportedly the daughters of Zeus and Mnemosyne.
 Click here for more about their major significance in Greek and later artistic works, throughout the ages.
 In some records, the muses are represented as water nymphs associated with the springs of Helicon, and Pieris, or Pieria, which is a small region of North Eastern Greece.

-But perhaps we have had a tenuous garden link to the muses for a few years, since we do grow Narcissus ‘Thalia’, which is beginning to flower right now, and is named after one of these Grecian deities.
+But perhaps we have had a tenuous and previously unrecognised garden link to the muses for a few years, since we grow Narcissus ‘Thalia’, which is beginning to flower right now, and is named after one of these Grecian deities.
 Many thanks are due to a close friend Anne, for recommending this form to us.
 Multi-headed and a reliable flowering form, its lovely white flowers complement almost any other plant in the garden at this vibrant time of the year.
-(Shown below with orange centred Narcissus ‘Actea’.)
+Shown below with orange centred Narcissus ‘Actaea’.

-Pieris are a small genus of shrubs within the Ericaceae (which includes all our heathers, which are equal bee flower favourites) with 7 species members native to Eastern Asia, and the USA.
-A popular spring white flowering heather below, to show the similarity in flower form to the Pieris …
+Pieris are a small genus of shrubs within the Ericaceae, which includes all our heathers, which are equal bee flower favourites, with 7 species members native to Eastern Asia, and the USA.
+A popular spring white flowering heather, below, shows the similarity in flower form, to the Pieris.

-Most of the Pieris we grow are cultivars of P. japonica, and they seem to thrive in the semi shadey slopes beneath our mature Larch trees, where they’re slowly growing – some are more dwarfing forms, but others like P. ‘Forest Flame’ can eventually reach several metres in height, at which point, I’m guessing they’ll keep an army of bees happy for a week or two.
+Most of the Pieris we grow are cultivars of P. japonica, and they seem to thrive in the semi-shaded slopes beneath our mature larch trees, where they’re slowly growing – some are more dwarfing forms, but others like P. ‘Forest Flame’ can eventually reach several metres in height, at which point, I’m guessing they’ll keep an army of bees happy for a week or two.